iATSPayments/com.iatspayments.civicrm/README.md

 9002 Error - if you get this when trying to make a contribution, then you're getting that error back from the iATS server due to an account misconfiguration.
 One source is due to some special characters in your passwd.

-CiviCRM core assigns Membership status (=new) as well as Event status (=registered) as soon as ACH/EFT is submitted (so while payment is still pending).
+CiviCRM core assigns Membership status (=new) and extends Membership End date as well as Event status (=registered) as soon as ACH/EFT is submitted (so while payment is still pending - this could be up to 3-5 days for ACH/EFT).
 If the contribution receives a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as completed.
-If the contribution does NOT receive a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as rejected.
-Associated existing Membership and Event records may need to be updated manually.
+If the contribution does NOT receive a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as rejected - however - associated existing Membership and Event records may need to be updated manually.

 Please post an issue to the github repository if you have any questions.